repo-helper/whey/doc-source/configuration.rst

 	**Type**: :toml:`String`

-	The Python version requirements of the project, as a :pep:`508` marker.
+	The Python version requirements of the project, as a :pep:`508` specifier.

 	:bold-title:`Example:`